atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

         kubectl create secret generic <secret_name> \
                 --from-literal=username='<db_username>' \
                 --from-literal=password='{"mount": "secret", "path": "sample/secret", "key": "password", "endpoint": "https://127.0.0.1:8200"}' \
-                --from-literal=token='vault-token' \
+                --from-literal=token='<vault-token>' \
                 -n atlassian
         ```
         You will find more details on each key in the json in [Jira documentation](https://link-to-be-added#subsection){.external}.

-      3. Define the secrets store provider and vault token by passing additional environment variables to the container in values.yaml:
+      3. Define the secrets store provider and vault token by passing additional environment variables to the container in values.yaml.
+Note that `ATL_UNSET_SENSITIVE_ENV_VARS` needs to be set to false, otherwise the value of `SECRET_STORE_VAULT_TOKEN` will not be available to the server process:

         ```
         jira.additionalEnvironmentVariables: